Sidi Bashir Mosque: Minarets

 The minarets are the tallest in Ahmedabad and are located to the north of Ahmedabad Junction railway station.
 Though much damaged, especially near their footings, the stairs inside the minarets may be used.
 The minarets are three stories tall with carved balconies.
 A gentle shaking of either minaret results in the other minaret vibrating after a few seconds, though the connecting passage between them remains free of vibration.
-The mechanism of this is not known, although the layered construction is thought to be a factor.
+The mechanism behind this phenomenon is not known, although the layered construction is thought to be a factor.
 The phenomenon was first observed in the 19th century by Monier M. Williams, an English Sanskrit scholar.
 The minarets are able to withstand fast-moving trains passing close by.

 Entry to the shaking minaret was prohibited following an incident in 1981 at Qutb Minar in Delhi, when a stampede resulted in the deaths of many children.
 There is also damage to the upper sections.